 Why You Need to Try a London Fog Tea Latte

-Many years ago, on a cold windy afternoon in Seattle with a friend, we tucked into a cozy coffee shop and experienced our first London Fog.
-I will never forget it!
-The citrusy bergamot notes shined through and gave the latte such a beautiful brightness that it warmed me to my bones.
-I’ve been recreating variations of it ever since.
+Many years ago, on a cold, windy afternoon in Seattle with a friend, we tucked into a coffee shop and experienced our first London Fog.
+I'll never forget it-the citrusy bergamot shone through, bright yet cozy, and warmed me to my bones.
+I've been recreating and refining it ever since.

 What is a London Fog?